 You want to cook them until they are starting to become tender, but not falling apart.
 Once they are starting to become tender, drain and place in a dish to place in the fridge.

 Place in the fridge uncovered (do not cover) until they are cooled, about 30 minutes to an hour.
-You can leave them in the fridge longer, but they cook best if they are cooled to at least room temperature (preferably a little cooler.)
-They don't have to be cold, but at least cool.
+You can leave them in the fridge longer, but they do need to be in the fridge at least long enough to be completely cooled down before grilling.